MikeGawi/ePiframe/README.md

 ## Next steps

 * Connect display to Raspberry Pi
-* Add Your Google account support to Google Photos API on [Google Console](https://developers.google.com/photos/library/guides/get-started)
+* Add your Google account support to Google Photos API on [Google Console](https://developers.google.com/photos/library/guides/get-started)
   * Name it *ePiframe*
   * Use *TV and Limited Input* as application type
 * Download credentials JSON file for the API from the previous step